-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
-Talking with the doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your child’s prescriptions by using searchable drug databases.
+Talking with your child’s doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
+Learn more about your prescriptions by using searchable drug databases.

 Stem cell transplantation/bone marrow transplantation

-The goal of transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells to create healthy bone marrow.
+The goal of transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells create healthy bone marrow.
 In most stem cell transplants, the patient is treated with high doses of chemotherapy and/or radiation therapy to destroy as many cancer cells as possible.
 This also destroys the patient’s bone marrow tissue and suppresses the patient’s immune system.
 After the high-dose treatment is given, blood stem cells are infused into the patient’s vein to replace the bone marrow and restore normal blood counts.

-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
-It uses materials made either by the body or in a laboratory to bolster, target, or restore immune system function.
+Immunotherapy is designed to boost the body’s natural defenses to fight the cancer.
+It uses compounds made either by the body or in a laboratory to bolster, target, or restore immune system function.

 GD2 is a compound on the surface of cells, called a disialoganglioside, that is found in large amounts in most neuroblastomas.
-GD2-targeted treatments using a variety of monoclonal antibodies have been effective to treat patients with recurrent neuroblastoma.
+A variety of monoclonal antibodies directed against GD2 have been used to treat patients with neuroblastoma.
 A monoclonal antibody is a substance made in a laboratory that acts like the antibodies the body’s immune system naturally makes to fight diseases such as a tumor.